jplozf/polish/README.md

 *   `"value" val`: Tries to convert a string to a number or boolean.
 *   `value str`: Converts any value to its string representation.
 *   `"string" prompt`: Displays the string in the input box and waits for an input.
+*   `"string" code`: Pushes the UTF-8 code of the first char of the string.
+*   `"value" char`: Pushes the character having this UTF-8 code.
+*   `"value" emit`: Displays the character having this UTF-8 code.

 ```rpn
 "hello" len       ( Result: 5 )